ppy/osu-wiki/news/2024/2024-07-15-the-followpoint-whitecat-the-cat-who-dominated-osu.md

 *Hello, let's start with an introduction, how would you introduce yourself to people who don't know you?*

-> Hi, I'm WhiteCat, former nr.1 osu! player, now kinda retired.
+> Hi, I'm WhiteCat, former rank #1 osu! player, now kinda retired.

 *How did you get introduced to osu! and what was your first impression of it?*